Beyond Gradient Descent

 Multi-iterate Methods

-So far, we have only discussed updates that rely on at most one previous iterate of (or or ).
-We may also choose update penalties , that rely on additional history of the solution candidates .
+So far, we have only discussed updates that rely on at most one previous iterate of (or or ) to regularize updates with a penalty term , thus defining “trust-regions” in which the approximation is assumed to be valid.
+We may also choose update penalties that rely on additional history of the solution candidates .

 Momentum